Actifio/actifiodataveilmasking/README.md

 * Name when mounted to masking server:   CPROD
 * Name when mounted to development server:   MPROD

-DataVeil needs to be unzp onto your masking server.
+DataVeil needs to be unzip onto your masking server.
 Unzip it and then create folders to hold your working files and logs.

 The steps we follow will be:

 1. Unzip DataVeil onto your masking server (you also need JRE 1.8)
 1. License DataVeil and note where you put the license file
 1. Mount production database to masking server using the ‘middle’ name (i.e. mount ‘prod’ as ‘CPROD’)
-1. Create Project using Actifio DataVeil and note the Project key name
+1. Connect to the database and create Project using Actifio DataVeil and note the Project key name
 1. Save Project and note where you save the project
 1. Install shell script onto masking server and customize it